Arboledas/java-spring-webflux-codetest/README.md

 **- Load Testing with JMeter:**

 The API has been tested with some basic thread groups requests using JMeter.
 The request body is the [attached customers.json](/customers.json)
-From lower to greater tests (There is also a folder JMeter with the results in the project)
+From lower to greater tests (There is also a folder named "jmeter" with the results in the project)

 a) The lowest test:
 - Number of Threads (users): 25